sunflowercoin/masterchest-library/README.txt

-Initial commit of the Masterchest Library.
+Initial ALPHA commit of the Masterchest Library.

 This is a .NET DLL that can be referenced in a project and used to perform Mastercoin functions.